InvictusNavarchus/get-ip/README.md

 # Get IP API

-A simple Express.js API built with TypeScript that allows anyone to get their public IP address through HTTP requests.
+A simple Express.js API built with TypeScript that allows anyone to get their public IP address through HTTP requests with support for both IPv4 and IPv6.

 ## Features

-- 🌐 Get client IP address in JSON format
+- 🌐 Get client IP address with IPv4 and IPv6 detection
+- 📊 Separate endpoints for IPv4 and IPv6 addresses
-- 📝 Get client IP address as plain text
+- 📝 Get client IP address as plain text or JSON
 - 🏥 Health check endpoint
 - 🔍 Handles various proxy headers (X-Forwarded-For, X-Real-IP)
 - 📋 TypeScript for type safety